openhwgroup/core-v-mcu/README.md

 > In case you should be interested to join the project please feel free to open
 > an issue, or involve yourself in any open issues/discussions.

+## Quick Start Guide

+The fastest way to get up and running is to check out the [Quick Start Guide](https://github.com/MikeOpenHWGroup/core-v-mcu/blob/qsg/emulation/quickstart/README.md).

 ## Getting Started

 Install the required Python tools: